Reviving A Stagnant Relationship With Communication and Personal Growth

 Whatever the reason, rebuilding your connection may depend on deliberately scheduling some time to do just that.
 Whether it is arranging regular date nights, planning a weekend getaway, or simply setting boundaries regarding phone usage or work hours, it can be crucial to create intentional spaces where you can focus solely on each other and strengthen your bond.

 To take it a step further, you and your partner might want to consider establishing some new rituals in your relationship.
 These rituals can provide shared meaning, which may be an important facet of relationship health.
 For example, you may choose to have an unplugged dinner together, begin each day with a chat over morning coffee, or start a new movie night tradition.
-However you do it, aim to make spending quality time with each other a regular habit.
+However you do it, aim to make spending quality time with each other a regular habit to avoid stagnant feelings.

 Look to infuse your relationship with novelty and excitement